NavarroAlexKU/ETL-using-Azure-Synapse-Analytics/README.md

     -- alias as result:
     ) AS [result]
 ```
-* Lastly, I'm going to create a folder and sub-folder to store my query in:
+* Lastly, I'm going to create a folder and sub-folder to store my query in and then publish the changes:
 ![ScreenShot](https://github.com/NavarroAlexKU/ETL-using-Azure-Synapse-Analytics/blob/main/EDA%203.png?raw=true)